Scalar field dark matter with two components: combined approach from particle physics and cosmology: Scalar field dark matter in particle physics

 \subsection{Axion and axion-like particles}

-The word axion can take on a variety of meanings.
+The word ``axion'' can take on a variety of meanings.
 The first time was used to name the particle associated to the Peccei-Quinn (PQ) mechanism for preserving Charge-Parity (CP) symmetry in the strong interactions \cite{Peccei:1977hh, Weinberg:1977ma, Wilczek:1977pj}.
 Legend says that F. Wilczek, who was looking for a name to describe a new pseudo Goldtone boson, while washing clothes, looked at the name of the detergent he was using, {\it axion} and decided to use that name for the new particle, since he expected it would clean up the problem of QCD with CP symmetry.

 Parity (P) is the space reflection operator, i.e. inverts the spatial coordinates, $P: \Vec{x} \rightarrow -\vec{x}$ and the charge conjugation operator (C), changes particles into antiparticles without affecting their momenta or spin \cite{Langacker:2010zza}.
 In a decay, the combined transformation CP changes particles to antiparticles and the sense of longitudinal polarization is reversed.
-If, the rate for one decay and its conjugate are the same, we have that the CP symetry is conserved.
+If, the rate for one decay and its conjugate are the same, then the CP symmetry is conserved.

-In quantum field theory, the term axion applies to any pseudoscalar Goldstone boson of the spontaneous breaking of one global chiral symmetry that is broken at some scale $f_a$.
+In quantum field theory, the term ``axion'' applies to any pseudoscalar Goldstone boson of the spontaneous breaking of one global chiral symmetry that is broken at some scale $f_a$.
 Such particles need not solve the strong CP problem or couple to gluons \cite{chadhaday2021axion}.
 This means their mass could take any value and be very weakly coupled which makes them difficult to detect experimentally.
 These Goldstone bosons that do not acquire a mass from radiative corrections of Quantum Chromodynamics (QCD) are also called axion-like-particles (ALPs).

-In string theory the term axion can refer either to matter fields, or to pseudoscalar fields associated to the geometry of compact spatial dimensions \cite{Marsh:2015xka}.
-From now on, we will use the word axion to refer to a pseudoscalar field in any of the theories mentioned above.
+In string theory the term ``axion'' can refer either to matter fields, or to pseudoscalar fields associated to the geometry of compact spatial dimensions \cite{Marsh:2015xka}.
+From now on, we will use the word ``axion'' to refer to a pseudoscalar field in any of the theories mentioned above.

 The axion acquires mass from QCD chiral symmetry breaking, and can be calculated in chiral perturbation theory \cite{Weinberg:1977ma, Marsh:2015xka},